Klingebeil/PDFExtractor/README.md

 - Extracts highlights and notes from PDF files.
 - Summarizes highlighted text using OpenAI's GPT-4 model.
-- Outputs the annotations and summaries in a Markdown file.
+- Outputs the annotations and summaries in a Markdown file into the directory of the PDF.

 ## Requirements

-- Python 3.6 or higher
+- `Python 3.6` or higher
 - `fitz` (PyMuPDF)
 - `openai`